GhostNaix/BF2142-Statistics-Emulator-For-IIS/README.md

 1. Setup PHP 5.6.40 for IIS (Google it theres plenty of guides for it such as this [one](https://hostadvice.com/how-to/how-to-install-php-with-fastcgi-extension-on-iis-7-iis-8-server/))

+1.5 For some reason the emulator and the Battlefield 2142 uses .aspx files as php files so you will need to reconfigure IIS to process .aspx files with php.
+This can be done through renaming all the handlers with "*.aspx" to "*.aspxs" (or whatever you fancy however do not delete them as they might be needed for other things) and adding a new handler for php however instead of "*.php" in the request path, set it to "*.aspx"

 2. Unzip folder "web" to your localhost folder (**C:\inetpub\wwwroot** for IIS) (**WARNING**: Stats system won't work at another location!)

 3. Right click on the folder "wwwroot" click on properties and then the "Security" tab